 Hornless cattle have healthy offspring and unintended modifications

 Horns in cows are an attractive target for genetic modifications.
-Farmers express the need for hornless bulls, and we know the natural genetic change that leads to loss of horns.
-That’s why in 2015 the world saw the first GM hornless cows.
+Farmers express the need for hornless cows, and we know the natural genetic change that leads to loss of horns.
+That’s why in 2015 the world saw the first GM hornless cattle.
 Since then, researchers have been assessing the inheritance, safety, and health of those animals.

 Publication: Young, A. E., Mansour, T. A., McNabb, B. R., Owen, J. R., Trott, J. F., Brown, C. T., & Van Eenennaam, A. L. (2019).
 Genomic and phenotypic analyses of six offspring of a genome-edited hornless bull.
 Nature Biotechnology, 1-8.
 Doi:10.1038/s41587-019-0266-0.

 Preprint: Norris, A. L., Lee, S. S., Greenlees, K. J., Tadesse, D. A., Miller, M. F., & Lombardi, H. (2019).
 Template plasmid integration in germline genome-edited cattle.
 BioRxiv.
 Doi:10.1101/715482.